Configure Subscriptions

 Subscriptions is supported in your catalog by a set of product attributes.
 These attributes must be applied to a product type before the subscription configuration options are available for any individual product.
 Once products are enabled for subscriptions, you can set their subscription pricing.

 In order for any individual product to be enabled for subscriptions and/or trial periods, the relevant attributes must be enabled on its product type first.
-These are all property attributes viewable at System > Schema > Product Attributes.
+These are all out-of-the-box property attributes viewable at System > Schema > Product Attributes.

 • Subscription Mode: Allows a product to be enabled for either subscription-only purchase or both subscription and one-time purchase.
 If enabled, the Subscription Frequency is required to be set up as well.

 • Subscription Frequency: Determines the frequency options for the subscription.
 There are many possible values included by default, from weekly to annual, and any number of these values can be enabled on an individual subscription product.
-These default options are the only ones currently supported, as custom frequencies cannot be added without additional development.

 • Trial Days: A number attribute that allows you to configure how many days a particular product is offered for a trial period, between 1 and 365.